-The restoration of the company's operational profitability hinges on the restructuring measures outlined in the "Sanierungsgutachten" report and described in detail under "Post-balance sheet events".
+The restoration of DF Group's operational profitability hinges on the restructuring measures outlined in the "Sanierungsgutachten" report and described in detail under "Post-balance sheet events".
 The successful implementation of these measures forms the basis for the restoration of the business volume.
 After the removal from the sanctions list, this restoration will take several months.
-Even though the company has taken various cost-cutting measures, the typical forfaiting income is unlikely to be sufficient to cover DF Group's expenses during this time.
-The company's Board of Management assumes that it will take at least until the third quarter of 2015 before the company realizes a business volume that leads to a profit or at least to a balanced result.
-Until the restructuring concept is fully implemented in the second quarter of 2015, the operational possibilities of the company will primarily be restricted by the limited financial resources.
+Even though DF Group has taken various cost-cutting measures, the typical forfaiting income is unlikely to be sufficient to cover DF Group's expenses during this time.
+The ultimate parent company's Board of Management assumes that it will take at least until the third quarter of 2015 before DF Group realizes a business volume that leads to a profit or at least to a balanced result.
+Until the restructuring concept is fully implemented in the second quarter of 2015, the operational possibilities of DF Group will primarily be restricted by the limited financial resources.
 The low equity capital will limit DF Group's risk-bearing capacity during this phase.
-As a result, the company will execute less complex and lower-risk transactions, which are easier to place.
+As a result, DF Group will execute less complex and lower-risk transactions, which are easier to place.
 This will have a corresponding negative effect on the margin.
-The Board of Management assumes that the company will generate margins similar to those generated prior to the SDN listing once the (debt and equity) capitalization reaches a sufficient level.
-Based on our estimates and the market feedback received so far, the company does not foresee any negative consequences of the SDN listing over the medium and long term.
+The Board of Management assumes that DF Group will generate margins similar to those generated prior to the SDN listing once the (debt and equity) capitalization reaches a sufficient level.
+Based on our estimates and the market feedback received so far, DF Group does not foresee any negative consequences of the SDN listing over the medium and long term.

-As a result of the company being named on the SDN list for a large part of the financial year 2014, management expects the business volume for the full year to amount to less than EUR 50 million and anticipates reporting a significant loss in the region of EUR 12 million for 2014.
+As outlined in the interim Group management report for the first quarter of 2014, management expects the business volume for the full year to amount to less than EUR 40 million and anticipates reporting a significant loss in the region of EUR 14 million for 2014 as a result of the ultimate parent company, DF AG, being named on the SDN list for a large part of the financial year 2014.